nibblesnbits/my-portfolio/conv/book.md

 > _“What if I am one of them?”_
 > _“What if I already failed that way?”_

----

-The notebook on his chest flared warm.
+A single, small, open notebook rose into Sam's view.

-Sam staggered backward.
+He staggered backward.
 Pages fluttered.
 Blank.

 Waiting.

-> “Write something true,” Vel called.
+“Write something true,” Vel called.

 He didn’t know what truth to write.
 Not about these.

 He just looked at the nearest story—titled _The Quiet Disappointment_—and said aloud:

-> “That’s not mine.”
+“That’s not mine.”

-The book paused.
+The notebook paused.
 Wavered.

 Then closed itself.

 Softly.

----

-Sam turned to another.
+Sam turned to another book.

 > _The One Who Gave Up._